qsimeon/worm-data-preprocess/README.md

 Optionally, we have included the ability to generate a parquet file for clear of viewing the data.
-This is what is used to create the data file available on the associated HuggingFace repo.
+This is what is used to create the data file available on the associated [HuggingFace](https://huggingface.co/datasets/qsimeon/celegans_neural_data).

 1. Run the script: